 Those in education strive to ensure that students’ rights are protected.
 Between 2013 and 2016, a number of new universities and programmes were introduced.
 Nevertheless, the country is still in need of strong educational policies to take the country forward.

 Improving the quality of education

 The government of Namibia has been focusing on improving the quality of education.
 They understand that students need technology to access education whether nationally or internationally.
-Several survey teams have been distributed to different countries to gather information about how students are treated.
+Several survey teams have been sent to different countries to gather information about how students are treated.
 One of the most significant changes that impacted the quality of education for students was access to technology and the internet.

 Urging the students to complete their course

 It was important for the government to ensure that all students complete their courses.
-Students would only secure better paying jobs if they held a degree qualification.
-To encourage more young people to complete university studies a series of new policies were introduced in 2017 including a change to the grading system.
+Students would only secure better-paying jobs if they held a degree qualification.
+To encourage more young people to complete university studies, a series of new policies were introduced in 2017, including a change to the grading system.
 By 2017, 70% of students were able to complete their studies.